xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 4. Compare families with clear early warnings to families designed to have minimal precursors.

-*Metrics:*
+**Metrics**

 * For predictable families, the existence and width of a threshold region where both recall and false alarm rates are acceptable.
 * For unpredictable families, the absence of such regions.
-* The separation between the two cases measured by differences in achievable (recall, false alarm) pairs.
+* The separation between the two cases measured by differences in achievable `(recall, false_alarm_rate)` pairs.

-*Falsification conditions:*
+**Falsification conditions**

 The encoding `e` fails this test if:

-* it cannot recover a useful warning threshold region for synthetic systems that are known (by construction) to have strong early warning signals, or
+* it cannot recover a useful warning threshold region for synthetic systems that are known by construction to have strong early warning signals

+or

-* it produces similar warning behavior in families that are designed to have no usable precursors, indicating that it responds mainly to generic volatility rather than to genuine structural fragility.
+* it produces similar warning behavior in families that are designed to have no usable precursors, which indicates that it responds mainly to generic volatility or noise rather than to genuine structural fragility.

 In either case, the encoding is considered misaligned with the intended risk_tail_tension structure.

-*Semantics implementation note:*
+**Semantics implementation note**
 Synthetic systems are encoded using the same hybrid structure as real systems, with matching definitions of loads, buffers, and network topology.
 This preserves consistency of interpretation between experiments.

-*Boundary note:*
+**Boundary note**
-Falsifying TU encoding != solving canonical statement.
-Success or failure in synthetic environments only tests the encoding family, not the ultimate predictability of real world systemic crashes.
+Success or failure in synthetic environments tests the encoding family, not the ultimate predictability of real world systemic crashes.

 ---